donimik-planetarium/gene-crossing/README.md

-A sample command-line application providing basic argument parsing with an entrypoint in `bin/`.
+A simple command line application with basic functions for completing monohybrid and dihybrid crossing